SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DESSO/README.md

 **Note that**
 if you want to train DESSO with your own negative dataset (non-TFBS sites), then open file `train.py` and open the comment on line numbers 71 and 85 and comment out line 70 and 84.
-- Your own dataset in FASTA format file with negative dataset must contain four columns with tab separated as shown below.
+- Your own dataset in FASTA format with negative dataset must contain four columns with tab separated as shown below.

 ```
-FoldID	Event	sequence	label
+FoldID	Event	seq label
 A	peaks	GCGCAAGGCCCATAATATTTTTAGTTATTAAAAAAATTAGCAGACGTAGGGTTGACTTAAAAAAGACTCTTATTACATTAGTCGACAAGTAAAAAACACGTGGCATATATTGTGCGTTCGTAGAGACTGTAATAAAGACGGAGAGATTCTTCTAGAGTCAGTTCTTCTTCTTCATCCTCTTCTTCCCCCCAAATCCTCTCT	1
 A	peaks	AACTTTAATTAGTAAAATAGATTTGGCTAAACAAATAAAAAAAACTTTTAGGCTAAAAATTGGATTTGACGTATGAGTAATTGGGGATGAGGGGGACACGTGTCAGAAAATGGGAATGGTATCTTTTGGGGAAAGCATGTAAGTGTGTAATAATGGTCCCCTTCTCTCTCCCATAACCCTACCAAAAATACTTTTCTTTGT	1
 A	peak	TGTAAATAAATTGTGTAGCTAATTTGATCTATACAACTATTATTTTTATTAAATATCTATATTTAATCTTATTGTATAAACTTTTTGTTTTACAGCCGACAATTTTTTTTTTTTTTAATATAAAAACATCAGGTTTTGATGAGTGATCTGTTAACAGGGAACGGTCCTACAAAAAGGAACATAGTATACTCTTGATTTTAT	0